 Tax Year vs. Calendar Year

 Not all taxpayers use Jan.
 1 through Dec.
 31 as their tax year.
 Some use a fiscal year, which is a 12-month period ending on the last day of any month except December, according to the IRS.
 In general, companies are the only ones that use a fiscal year for tax purposes, but if you are an individual and you keep your financial records on the basis of an adopted fiscal year, you can apply to use the fiscal year instead.
-If you want to change your tax year, and thus your tax return due date, you must apply to the IRS using Form 1128.
+If you want to change your tax year, and thus your tax return due date, you must apply for that via the IRS.

-Here’s a quick look at the main tax dates for individuals, corporations, partnerships and S corporations from 2015 through 2021:
+Here’s a quick look at the main tax dates for various groups including individuals, corporations, partnerships and S corporations.